Global Payroll — 7 min

 The rest of this article will focus on creating more welcoming workplaces for neurodivergent employees.
 For more information, check out our previous article on mental health tips for remote teams.

-The traditional workplace wasn’t designed with neurodivergent workers in mind.
 Consider the way knowledge work has looked for decades: employees commute to an office, sit at a desk surrounded by coworkers for a specified amount of time, under bright lights and around people chatting.
-Deadlines are set in stone, meetings happen in person, and workers are expected to be at their desks at a specific time.

-That may not sound stressful to a neurotypical person, but conforming to a neurotypical workplace can cause huge problems for neurodivergent employees.
+That may not sound stressful to a neurotypical person, but conforming to a neurotypical workplace can cause huge problems for neurodiverse employees.
 Take ADHD, for example.
 Because ADHD is often linked to insomnia and other sleep issues, people with the condition are often night owls who struggle with early morning hours.

 “For me, too many early meetings is legitimately bad for my mental and physical health,” says Rhiannon Payne, senior project marketing manager for Remote.

-Payne, who has ADHD also says the condition affects the way she works on tasks.
+Payne, who has ADHD, also says the condition affects the way she works on tasks.

 “In my personal experience, I struggle with consistency,” says Payne.
 “I have periods where I’m able to hyperfocus on tasks and feel on top of the world, and other times where I feel like I’m crashing and struggle to keep up with the bare minimum.”

-For some neurodivergent people, just being in the office can be a struggle.
-That’s the case for Remote customer experience program manager Tarrah Nhari.
 Just the struggle of having to be in a setting that was stressful and overwhelming for her made it extra difficult for Nhari to work.
 Nhari suffers from anxiety and is an introvert, and although she hasn’t been formally diagnosed, she believes it’s likely she has Asperger’s, a high-functioning form of autism.

 “One of my biggest things was honestly just not having the space to be by myself and to think,” says Nhari.
 “The way that I'm wired is if I'm surrounded by too many people, I feel overwhelmed.”